-| | |
+| | | | |

 Cranberry Eggnog Salad

 I can’t help but love retro recipes.
 This Cranberry Eggnog Salad was calling to me when I spotted it in the Thanksgiving issue of Taste of Home.
-If you love Jello or eggnog, you might love this.
+If you love Jell-O or eggnog, you might love this.
 The eggnog flavor is not super strong as it is offset a bit by the pineapple.
 Enjoy!

 Notes: The magazine recipe is a bit different from the online recipe for this Cranberry Eggnog Salad, both published by Taste of Home.
 The magazine recipe, which I made, omitted the orange and orange peel.
 It also called for only 2 tablespoons of lime juice.
-Since I didn’t add the orange segments or peel, I can’t vouch for how it tastes.
-If you make it with the orange please let me know how it turns out.
-Finally the magazine recipe notes that you can use either raspberry or cranberry gelatin.

 Cranberry Eggnog Salad

-Makes 16 servings
+Servings 16 servings

 • 2 cups boiling water